(UPDATED 3/6/2020) The 33rd Street Bistro will close its doors at its 33rd Street location in East Sacramento on Sunday, March 8. See Update below.

 The 33rd Street Bistro breakfast/brunch menu has a great selection of diverse choices, and several dishes appealed to me.
 I recalled really enjoying the Northwest Scramble (eggs, dill, wood roasted salmon, swiss and cheddar cheese, sour cream, tomatoes, green onions) ($14.95) previously, but I was up for trying something new.

 We had both decided to order the advertised Bottomless Mimosas ($10) available on Saturday and Sunday 8:00 a.m. until 2:00 p.m., only to discover that they stop taking orders for Bottomless Mimosas (orange, pineapple, cranberry or pomegranate) at 1:00 p.m.
-Needless to say, we were disappointed.
+In short, we were disappointed.

 My friend ordered the Lemon Ricotta Pancakes (with honey butter and maple syrup) ($11.95), and I opted for the Breakfast Quesadilla (scrambled egg, chorizo sausage, black beans, cheddar and pepper jack cheese, vera cruz salsa, avocado cream) ($13.95).